School Program

 The classroom is the forest.

 It's not a decorative field trip.
-Students plant, feed, observe, and come back with questions that came from the work, not from the slideshow.
-We design each day with the school so it connects with curriculum and the group's age.
+The kids plant trees, feed animals, observe, and come back with questions that came from the work — not from a PowerPoint.
+We design each day with the school so it connects to the curriculum and the age of the group.

 Purpose

-That each student has a direct, unmediated experience of how conservation works: what it means to care for a wild animal, what restoring an ecosystem requires, why tropical dry forest matters for Colombia.
+For every student to have a direct, unmediated experience of how conservation works: what it takes to care for a wild animal, what restoring an ecosystem means, why the tropical dry forest matters for Colombia.

-The group splits into rotating subgroups guided by a caretaker or biologist on the team.
-Each subgroup carries out a specific mission of the day — planting, monitoring, feeding, enrichment — and at the end of the day there's a joint closing where students share what they learned.
+The group splits into rotating subgroups, each led by a keeper or biologist from the team.
+Each subgroup has a specific mission for the day — tree planting, monitoring, feeding, enrichment — and at the end of the day there is a closing session where students share what they learned.

-Days run between 4 and 6 hours, depending on the group's level.
-They include a walk through the forest, hands-on workshops, and observation records they can work with back in the classroom.
+Sessions run 4 to 6 hours, depending on the group's level.
+They include a forest walk, hands-on workshops, and observation logs that students can bring back to the classroom.

 What you do, what you learn